 Note that the area of the Effect Zone is estimated as a "pie shaped" circle segment of 0.3 times Distance.
-The Vapor Cloud distance to a concentration of $\frac{1}{2}$ the Lower Flammable Limit (flammable cloud) OR a
+The Vapor Cloud distance to a concentration of 1⁄2 the Lower Flammable Limit (flammable cloud) OR a

 The number of people impacted within Occupied Buildings is estimated as the sum of "Vulnerability" (or fraction of building occupants impacted) times Maximum Number of Occupants for each building.
-For outdoor release scenarios, the number of outdoor on-site personnel impacted is added to those impacted within occupied building to obtain a total number of people impacted.
+For outdoor release scenarios, the number of outdoor on-site personnel impacted is added to those impacted within occupied buildings to obtain a total number of impacted people.